vinej/x16_forth/readme.md

 # ForthX16
 ## Intro
-The Forth developement of version 1.5 was done by Vasyl Tsvirkunov on his github here: https://github.com/VasylTsv/ForthX16
+Development up to version 1.5 was done by Vasyl Tsvirkunov, on his GitHub here: https://github.com/VasylTsv/ForthX16

-Version 2.0 on my github https://github.com/vinej/x16_forth was developed by Claude Opus 4.8 and Claude Fable.
-Fable found out the latest bug that Open cannot resolve.
-My participation was to help testing and debugging.
-Claude did all the code.
-Version 2.0 has the same features of X16 Basic 2.0 and all the features of X16 can be used.
-I only tested the new version with X16 and into a mister core : https://github.com/vinej/x16_mister
+Version 2.0, on my GitHub at https://github.com/vinej/x16_forth, was developed by Claude Opus 4.8 and Claude Fable.
+Fable found the last bug that Opus could not resolve.
+My contribution was to help with testing and debugging — Claude wrote all the code.
+Version 2.0 has the same features as X16 BASIC 2.0, and all the features of the X16 can be used.
+I have only tested the new version on the X16 and on a MiSTer core: https://github.com/vinej/x16_mister

-I am not the developer for this case, only the analyst/tester who helped Claude to implement all features.
+I am not the developer in this case, only the analyst/tester who helped Claude implement all the features.

-Forth TX16 or ForthX16 is an enhanced port of my older project [Forth Model T](https://github.com/VasylTsv/ForthModelT) for [Commander X16](https://www.commanderx16.com/) and other 6502-based platforms.
-It is a completely functional Forth 2012 standard implementation.
-Unlike Forth Model T which used direct threaded model, Forth TX16 is using token threaded model.
-This was mostly done to minimize the size - one of the goals of the project was to fit the entire interpreter on 8K C64 cartridge.
+Forth TX16 (or ForthX16) is an enhanced port of the older project [Forth Model T](https://github.com/VasylTsv/ForthModelT) for the [Commander X16](https://www.commanderx16.com/) and other 6502-based platforms.
+It is a completely functional implementation of the Forth 2012 standard.
+Unlike Forth Model T, which used a direct-threaded model, Forth TX16 uses a token-threaded model.
+This was mostly done to minimize size — one of the goals of the project was to fit the entire interpreter on an 8K C64 cartridge.

-The other, or rather the main goal of the project was to create an interpreter as compliant to Forth 2012 standard as possible.
+The other — or rather the main — goal of the project was to create an interpreter as compliant with the Forth 2012 standard as possible.

 **New to Forth or this system?** See [doc/userguide.md](doc/userguide.md) for a tutorial and a full reference of every built-in word (with an alphabetical index).
 ## Supported Platforms